 – Gerard Aflague, Founder, Designer

 “As we were developing the concept for Gitli Goods, it became very clear that we would launch as an ecommerce business only.
-That meant that the website needed to be outstanding.
+That meant that the website and our ecommerce solution needed to be outstanding.
 My background is in retail merchandising and store design, so I wanted to make sure that the site clearly conveyed the brand message and was easy for customers to navigate.
 I spent a lot of time shopping other online retailers, throughout various markets, and made a list of what I felt were important attributes to the type of site that I wanted for Gitli Goods.

 We worked with and continue to work with 3 Seed Marketing, Design and Interactive.
 They used a BigCommerce theme that we chose for the starting point and customized what they needed to as they built out the site.